mikesparr/typescript-postgres-auth-example/src/services/graph/README.md

    * Person (id: person-1)
    * Person (id: person-2)
    * Comment (id: comment-1)
+ * Layer 3: [optional] Get Comment relations
+   * `SELECT targetType, targetId, relation, meta FROM relations WHERE sourceId='comment-1';`
+   * `AUTHORED_BY` (targetId: person-2)
+ * Layer 4: [optional] Get author node
+   * `person-2` already retrieved so nothing to do

-With the data above, we could assemble a post and all associated data (likes and comments) with two queries and no costly JOINs.
-Depending on length of the relation lists, fetching associated nodes, etc. may leverage a cache but this is super fast without to get started.
+With the data above, we could assemble a post and all associated data (likes and comments) with a few queries and no costly JOINs.
+Depending on length of the relation lists, fetching associated nodes, etc. may leverage a cache but this is already super fast without to get started.